Shohojdhara/atomix/README.md

 npm run dev:components
 ```

-The built files will be available in the `dist/lib` folder.
+The built files will be available in the `dist` folder.

 ### Documentation Site